khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-fundamentals.md

 ## Types of animation

-1. **Feedback.** Confirm a user interaction with a control or other interactive element.
+1. **Feedback**: Confirm a user interaction with a control or other interactive element.
-1. **Focus.** Highlight important content outside of a user's current context.
+1. **Focus**: Highlight important content outside of a user's current context.
-1. **Explanation.** Show a user an element's properties, and its relationship to other elements.
+1. **Explanation**: Show a user an element's properties, and its relationship to other elements.
-1. **Engagement.** Help a user feel supported while waiting.
+1. **Engagement**: Help a user feel supported while waiting.
-1. **Emotional.** Build emotional bonds with a user and expresses the brand.
-It makes a user feel welcome and supported.
+1. **Emotional**: Build emotional bonds with a user and express the brand — it can make a user feel welcome and supported.

 <todo>Add video explanation.</todo>